rusdaii/personal-website/README.md

-# Next JS with React Query Template
+# Personal Website

-This is a template for creating Next JS (app directory) app with React Query for fetching data
+This is a personal website project Next JS (app directory) app with React Query for fetching data

 ## Technologies Used